lreimer/microj-cli/README.md

-# microj-cli
+# microj CLI

-A small CLI to quickly create Java microservices.
+A small CLI to quickly create Java microservices based on pretty generic templates.
+This is kind of similar to existing project skaffolding approaches and CLIs such as Maven archetypes or the Angular CLI.

+## Maintainer

+M.-Leander Reimer (@lreimer), <mario-leander.reimer@qaware.de>

+## License

+This software is provided under the MIT open source license, read the `LICENSE` file for details.